billjuv/XIAO-LoRa-CO2-monitoring/README.md

 (Threaded inserts and lid not shown)

-- **Sensor box** — contains the SCD41 only, with a replaceable hydrophobic PTFE membrane filter over the sensor openings.
+- **Sensor box** — contains the SCD41 only, with a replaceable hydrophobic PTFE membrane filter over the sensor openings (not shown).
 This box can be positioned for optimal airflow independent of power constraints.

 The design of the SCD enclosure takes into account the air flow recommendations from the Sensirion Datasheet.
 <img src=Attachments/Photos/SCD_AirFlow.png width="50%"/>